-The Kakubushi Frame Cover (left), circa 1956
+The Gakubushi Frame Cover (left), circa 1956

-The covers of very earliest Blue Note, Prestige, Atlantic and no doubt others labels have a cover construction method referred to by the Japanese word “kakubushi” meaning a “frame cover”.
+The covers of very earliest Blue Note, Prestige, Atlantic and no doubt others labels have a cover construction method referred to by the Japanese word “gakubushi” meaning a “frame cover”.
 They appear in the mid Fifties, and the evidence of frame construction can be helpful in determining the issue date of a pressing, being a first or later pressing.

 In a “frame cover”, the paper from the back sleeve has been folded around the cover and appears in front, under the art sleeve paper, creating a shadow line not unlike a frame, about a half inch wide, along two edges.
 The frame cover is with two frame stripes only, never four all around.